About doctoral training partnerships

 First, you will need to contact an academic (or one of the pathway leads if you aren’t sure) to discuss your research.
 With their expertise and guidance, you will develop a project proposal.

 Then you will need to make a formal application for a PhD at Manchester Met.
-As part of this application, you will need to include your project proposal (otherwise known as a thesis proposal) and all associated documents (transcripts, references etc) in advance of the deadline.
+As part of this application, you will need to upload the supporting documents listed below to the application portal in order to satisfy MMU’s entry requirements:

 Stage two

-As WRDTP studentship awards are highly competitive, applications are reviewed internally at Manchester Met, and only the strongest applications are selected to be nominated to go into the DTP’s studentship competition.
-If your application progresses to this second stage, additional paperwork will be required.
+As WRDTP studentship awards are highly competitive, applications are reviewed internally at Manchester Met, and only the strongest applications are selected to be nominated for the DTP’s studentship competition.
+If your application progresses to this second stage, you will be notified about any further requirements.
 The WRDTP assess the quality of all applications and project proposals to determine who will receive funding.
-Successful candidates will be announced in mid-April 2025.
+Successful candidates will be announced by 24 April 2026.

 • Key dates